 macOS has a number of features to help keep the information on your Mac safe.
 If multiple people use your Mac, you should set up a user account for each person, so that one person can’t modify the files needed by another.
 See Set up users, guests, and groups.

 Use secure passwords to prevent unauthorized access, make sure all user accounts have passwords, and turn off automatic login in Users & Groups settings.
 See Tips for creating secure passwords.

 To open Users & Groups settings, choose Apple menu > System Settings, then click Users & Groups in the sidebar.
 (You may need to scroll down.)

 Your Mac is already set up to automatically check for software updates and to alert you when updates are available for you to download.
 The best way to avoid viruses and other problems is to promptly download and install these updates, which contain the latest security software.

 To check for available updates, choose Apple menu > System Settings, click General in the sidebar, then click Software Update on the right.
 (You may need to scroll down.)

 For more information about updating your software, see Keep your Mac up to date.

 If nothing happens when you check for updates, you may not be connected to the internet.
 See Solve internet connection problems.

 Locate a lost Mac

-You can use the Find My app to locate or deactivate a lost Mac from a web browser or an iOS or iPadOS device.
-See Set up Find My app to locate a missing Mac.
+You can use the Find My app to locate or deactivate a lost Mac from a web browser or an iPhone, iPad, or iPod touch.
+See Set up the Find My app to locate a missing Mac, device, or item.